UEFI-code/Arduino_Hash_Cracker/README.md

 # Arduino Hash Cracker

-## Current Supported Hash: SHA256
+## Current Supported Hash: SHA256, (Will add more)

+## Using C/C++ For High Efficacy!

-## Working for almost all Arduino board, including ESP8266!
+## Working on almost all Arduino MCU, including ESP8266(need little edit the analog pin for randomSeed)!

+## Working on Non-Arduino MCU for just little edit(like Serial Communication code).

 ### Please conside donation this project for Large-Scale hash cracking workstation!